Inter-node superconductivity in strained Weyl semimetals: Solutions to the Eilenberger equation

 \subsection{Currents}

 Since the superconducting gaps generically have nontrivial phase factors, one might expect that nonzero electric and/or chiral currents could be induced in the corresponding states of strained Weyl semimetals.
+(Note also that strain can be used to control supercurrents in some two dimensional systems \cite{Alidoust:2018}.)
 The formal expression for the current in each chiral sector is given by

-For concreteness, let us concentrate on the contribution due to the single gap component $\Delta_1$.
+which is valid up to the second order in external fields and spatial derivatives.
+For concreteness, let us consider the contribution due to the single gap component $\Delta_1$.
 By taking into account the similarity of the gap equations for the other components, of course, the analysis could be straightforwardly performed in the case of nonzero $\Delta_2$ and $\Delta_3$.
-(In this connection, we should remind that, in addition to the replacements of the phase vectors, the case of $\Delta_{3}\neq0$ can be obtained by setting $B_5$ to zero.)
+(In this connection, we should remind that, in addition to the replacements of the phase vectors, $B_5$ should be set to zero in the case of $\Delta_{3}\neq0$.)
 From the definition in Eq.~(\ref{Eilenberger-Sol-inter-Currents-current-chi-def}), we derive the following expression for the current: